chocolaid/ICARE---AI/README.md

 **Emergency Alarm**:<br/>
 An in-built feature that can be customized by users to perform certain tasks when emergency mode is triggered. <br/>

+**What's Emergency Mode?**<br/>
+Emergency Mode is an integrated feature designed to be activated in response to accidents, chat queries, and voice interactions.
+It can be customized to perform tasks such as calling the nearest hospitals, sending distress messages to emergency contacts, and notifying nearby hospitals.<br/>

+**Accident Detection**<br/>
+Our system includes advanced accident detection capabilities, leveraging real-time data and sensors to swiftly identify incidents.
+This feature enables immediate alerts to emergency services, contacts emergency contacts, and notifies nearby hospitals, ensuring rapid response and assistance when it matters most.

 **Live Voice Chat**: <br/>
 Introducing Jarvis, a live voice assistant that responds to medical-related questions.
 Jarvis includes an in-built feature to trigger an emergency alarm when emergency services are needed. <br/>